MicrosoftDocs/azure-devops-yaml-schema/content/steps-checkout.md

   lfs: string # set to 'true' to download Git-LFS files.
 Default is not to download them.
   persistCredentials: string # set to 'true' to leave the OAuth token in the Git config after the initial fetch.
 The default is not to leave it.
   submodules: true | recursive # set to 'true' for a single level of submodules or 'recursive' to get submodules of submodules.
 Default is not to fetch submodules.
-  path: string # Path of the repository to check out.
+  path: string # Where to put the repository.
+The root directory is $(Pipeline.Workspace).
   condition: string # Evaluate this condition expression to determine whether to run this task.
   continueOnError: boolean # Continue running even on failure?.  (false,n,no,off,on,true,y,yes)
   displayName: string # Human-readable name for the task.